Develop Smart Home Skills in Multiple Languages

 - Far East:

-Provide the ARN numbers for Your Skill in the Developer Portal
+Provide the ARN numbers for Your Skill in the Developer Console

-Add the ARN number for each geographic region to the configuration page in the developer portal.
+Add the ARN number for each geographic region to the Build page in the developer console.
 To enable this:

-- In the Developer Portal, select the skill and click a language tab.
+- In the Developer Console, select the skill and click the Build tab.

-- Choose Yes for Provide geographical region endpoints? and choose the regions that apply, such as Europe.
+- Choose the geographic regions that apply, such as Europe, India.

 - Enter the ARN or the Lambda endpoints in the text boxes provided.
 See the table in the Deploy Your Lambda Function section for the association between the skill language, endpoint region and region that Lambda function must be hosted.